-New residential development in the Parish of more than 10 dwellings will be supported where it provides a mix of housing types, tenures and sizes in a way which broadly reflects the findings of the AECOM Housing Need Assessment or subsequent studies.
-In particular, schemes that would provide some or all of the following will be supported in principle:

-- a) smaller dwellings of one and two bedrooms; - b) properties suitable for the elderly; - c) a mix of housing tenures including social and affordable rent and shared ownership; - d) sufficient affordable housing to achieve the BDC target for affordable housing specified in the adopted local plan.
+- H2.
+New residential development in the Parish of more than 10 dwellings will be supported where it provides a mix of housing types, tenures and sizes consistent with the findings of the AECOM Housing Need Assessment or subsequent studies. particular, schemes should provide: - a) smaller dwellings of one and two bedrooms; - b) properties suitable for the elderly; - c) a mix of housing tenures including social and affordable rent and shared ownership; - d) sufficient affordable housing to achieve the BDC target for affordable housing specified in the adopted local plan.